 The Electric Vehicles Initiative (EVI) is a multi-government policy forum dedicated to accelerating the introduction and adoption of electric vehicles worldwide.
 In 2010, EVI was one of several initiatives launched under the Clean Energy Ministerial (CEM), a high-level dialogue among Energy Ministers from the world’s major economies.
-EVI members include Canada, China, Finland, France, Germany, India, Japan, Mexico, the Netherlands, Norway, Sweden, the United Kingdom and the United States.
+EVI members include Canada, Chile, China, Finland, France, Germany, India, Japan, Mexico, the Netherlands, New Zealand, Norway, Portugal, Sweden, the United Kingdom and the United States.
 The International Energy Agency is the EVI Co-ordinator.

 For the development of EVI activities, the IEA cooperates with the IEA Technology Collaboration Programmes on Advanced Fuel Cells (AFC) and Hybrid and Electric Vehicle Technologies and Programmes (HEV), as well as the following entities: Argonne National Laboratory (ANL), C40, ClimateWorks Australia and the ClimateWorks Foundation, the Electrification Coalition, the European Association for Electromobility (AVERE), the Forum for Reforms, Entrepreneurship and Sustainability (FORES) in Sweden, the Global Environment Facility (GEF), GreenTechMalaysia, the International Council for Clean Transportation (ICCT, hosting the secretariat of the International Zero-Emission Vehicle Alliance), the International Electrotechnical Commission (IEC), the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE), the International Renewable Energy Agency (IRENA), the Hewlett Foundation, King Mongkut's University of Technology Thonburi (Thailand), the Lawrence Berkeley National Laboratory (LBNL), Mission 2020, the Natural Resources Defence Council (NRDC), the National Renewable Energy Laboratory (NREL) of the United States, Nordic Energy Research (NER), the Partnership on Sustainable, Low Carbon Transport (SloCaT), REN21, the Rocky Mountain Institute (RMI), the Swedish Energy Agency, The Climate Group, the United Nations Environment (UN Environment), Human Settlements Programme (UN Habitat), and Industrial Development Organization (UNIDO), the World Resources Institute (WRI) and Urban Foresight.